obopay/obopay-npm-library/README.md

 Initialize **ObopayClient** with the respective config values.

 	const config = {
-	                 clientId         : client id (given by obopay), clientPrivateKey : client private key (required for encryption), serverPublicKey  : server public key (given by obopay), serverHost       : host name of the server (given by obopay), serverPort       : port on which the server is listening (optional) (given by obopay) }
+	                 clientId         : client id (given by obopay) clientPrivateKey : client private key (required for encryption) serverPublicKey  : server public key (given by obopay) serverHost       : host name of the server (given by obopay) serverPort       : port on which the server is listening (optional) (given by obopay) }